20 Lessons from Running an Online Music Business

 This will be your guiding principle throughout the next few years.
 Yes, by starting a business, you’ll be able to do something you love and make a living off of it, but in return, you’ll provide significantly more value than you recieve.
 Just look at everything below…

 Your Masterclass students will accomplish some incredible things.
-They’ll get releases on all of the biggest blogs and Youtube channels, as well as placement in major Spotify playlists.
+They’ll get support from almost every major DJ in the world.
+They’ll get releases on all of the biggest blogs and Youtube channels, as well as placements in most major Spotify playlists.
 One student will even win the global Ajunabeats talent search.
 Another student will get hired to his dream job at Youtube as an audio engineer.
 Other students will play events like Tomorrow Land, Electric Zoo, Beyond Wonderland, Snowglobe or even Burning Man.
 The amount of students winning remix competitions will be too long to list here.

 But interestingly enough, you’ll be even more excited about the students finding success away from the big-ticket items.
 People like Edward, who is starting an electronic music course for teenagers at the private school he works for.
 There will be Moshe — who is using his production skills to support Jewish recording artists in the US, and Doug — who got to collab with one of his favorite artists after producing music for less than two years.
 And there’s Dan — who posted in the Alumni Facebook group to let everyone know that he had the courage to submit his first remix contest entry at the ripe young age of 48.

 This is what happens when you start to provide real value.
 You couldn’t achieve everything your students have achieved if you had several lifetimes, and that will act as a reminder that you are on the exact path you should be on.
 Keep at it.